 The United States Robotics Industry

 The global robotics sector grew by a dramatic 12% in 2013.
 Japan aims to push its annual robotics revenue up to ¥2.4 trillion by 2020.
 Even so, the USA leads the fray in several semiconductor niches, including photolithography.
-The International Trade Commission emphasises that both nations are desperately needed, but U.S. manufacture is stuttering anyway.
+The International Trade Commission emphasizes that both nations are desperately needed, but U.S. manufacture is stuttering anyway.
 The UK is fighting for market share, too.
 A disaster recovery robot was recently designed in Britain, and many hot robotics startups have been launched in Europe, capturing 6% of the market.
 Globally, robotics is expected to be worth $226 billion by 2021.

 Japan entered the robotics industry in the Sixties.
 That’s a significant number of years with which to build a foundation, but its leadership is built less on history than on constant innovation.
 The nation is showing no sign of ending its reign.
 To celebrate Japan’s leadership in robotics, Tokyo will be hosting the Robot Olympics in 2020 alongside the Summer Olympic Games.